starknet-io/starknet.js/www/docs/guides/signature.md

 In a Web DAPP, take care that some browsers are not compatible (FireFox, ...), and that the Bluetooth is not working in all cases and in all operating systems.

 :::note
-The last version of the Ledger Starknet APP (v1.1.1) only supports blind signing of the hash of your action.
+The last version of the Ledger Starknet APP (v2.1.0) supports explained V1 (ETH) & V3 (STRK) transactions, and blind signing of the hash for declare & deploy account.
 Sign only hashes from a code that you trust.
 :::

 For example, for a Node script :